Maryland DUI Lawyer

 In addition to extensive trial experience, in both bench and jury trials, some of the qualifications of our Maryland DUI attorneys include:

 - Membership in the National College for DUI Defense

 - Prosecuting background

 - Trainer for the National Highway Traffic Safety Administration’s Standardized Field Sobriety Tests

 - Former Administrative Law Judge presiding over DUI related license suspensions

 - Training in the calibration and maintenance of breathalyzer equipment

-The experience and training of our Maryland DUI lawyers give them the ability to see your case from all angles, allowing for every opportunity for a successful defense.
+Maryland DUI lawyers could examine a case from all angles and craft defense strategies designed to protect the accused’s best interests.
 That includes going back to the beginning by examining the circumstances of the DUI stop, whether you were pulled over by a police officer or traveling through a DUI checkpoint, and working our way forward to examine every aspect of the case.
 Even seemingly small factors such as the reading of the Miranda Rights can be constitutional issues that make or break a DUI Case.

 We are extremely passionate about getting a positive result in every case we handle, and we will work tirelessly until the final resolution of your case.
 Our knowledge and experience give us a solid foundation for defense, but it is our desire to help individuals that is truly our most valuable characteristic.
 Our attorneys understand that it’s more often than not a simple error or lapse in judgment that leads to a DUI arrest, and they also understand the emotional turmoil such an arrest and charge can bring.
 They will work aggressively on your behalf while remaining sensitive to your needs and feelings in what can be an extremely stressful and upsetting period.
 This includes helping with both the criminal and MVA proceedings.